Annette Leo: Life

 After reunification, between 1991 and 1993, Leo took an academic position at the Prenzlauer Berg Museum on the south side of Berlin.
 Then from 1993 till 1996she worked with the Research Institute for Workers' Education ("Forschungsinstitut Arbeit, Bildung, Partizipation") at Recklinghausen.
 Here she worked on the oral history project "Politisch-gesellschaftlicher Wandel im Geschichtsbewusstsein von Arbeitnehmern in den alten und neuen Bundesländern" (loosely, "social and political change in historical awareness of workers in the old and new federal states (i.e. in former West Germany and former East Germany))".

-She worked between 2001 and 2005 with the Center for Research on Antisemitism at the so-called Technical University of Berlin.
+She worked between 2001 and 2005 with the Center for Research on Antisemitism at Technische Universität Berlin.
 While working at the centre, in 2004, she published a biography of the linguist and folklorist Wolfgang Steinitz (1905 – 1967).
 In 2006, Leo became a research associate at the Historical Institute of the University of Jena, where for some years she also held a teaching chair.
 The Steinitz book was not her first serious biography.
 In 1991, Annette Leo published "Briefe zwischen Kommen und Gehen", a biography of Dagobert Lubinski, her maternal grandfather who had been a communist journalist and a resistance fighter.
 Lubinski was also Jewish and was murdered at Auschwitz.

 In 2008, Annette Leo received the Annalise Wagner Prize for a piece of work she produced on daily life in the Ravensbrück women's concentration camp at Fürstenberg during the Hitler years.
 In 2012 her biography of Erwin Strittmatter (1912 – 1994) triggered a widespread debate on the author's historical role as one of the most popular novelists in the German Democratic Republic.